smirkjuice/smirkjuice/README.md

 ---

 Hello!
 I'm Smirkjuice!
-I am a C++ programmer who's also getting into other low to mid-level languages, like C and Assembly!
+I am a C++ programmer!

 Some languages that I want to learn include:
 - Rust,
 - Java,
 - Go,
 - Kotlin,
-- CUDA-C++
-- GLSL
+- CUDA-C++,
-- Even more C++
+- GLSL,
-- Python
+- Python,

-and so, so much more!
+and so much more!